MrSquid25/PPTs-CONs/README.md

 # CONs
-Slides from my talks in case anyone wants to have it.
+Slides from my talks in case anyone wants to have them.